 Valli has valuable knowledge and experience in areas related to HelpAge's global actions, including around health, care, social protection, gender and equality.
 To date collaboration has included connecting HelpAge with the government of Finland and with Finnish United Nations officials at the highest level through meetings, seminars and events in Finland and in New York.

 Taking part in Age Demands Action since 2012 under the campaign name Occupy Your Own Age, Valli has enabled the coming together of eight organisations of retired persons to promote nationwide attention to good ageing; brought together citizens and decision-makers; and attracted substantive media coverage and funding for events.
 Valli also launched the Global AgeWatch Index in Finland in both 2013 and 2014; has contributed papers to national and international publications, and has taken key messages for the post-2015 work into Finnish government and UN agencies.

 Established in 2005, HelpAge Deutschland (HAD) raises awareness about ageing and development in Germany.
 Another of their goals is promoting the social, economic and cultural rights of older people in the developing world.

 HAD is the only German NGO which focuses on ageing and development.
 They work closely with the German Government and civil society organisations.

-Since 2005, HAD has been a HelpAge Affiliate and has worked with a range of other Affiliates.
 They have worked on HIV and AIDS prevention with MUSA in South Africa and trained older people in disaster prevention with RIC in Bangladesh among other projects.